 It may take several years’ experience to gain a reputable name in the business.
 Universities and other engineering programs are always looking for qualified candidates to teach future generations of engineers.

 Geotechnical Engineer Degree

-To become a geotechnical engineer, individuals must possess, at minimum, a bachelor’s degree in a related field.
+To become a geotechnical engineer, individuals should possess, at minimum, a bachelor’s degree in a related field.
 Senior positions require advanced degrees and licensure, while teaching positions at universities require a Ph.D.